2017 has only just begun, but the year has already claimed a few of Hollywood's finest.

 Hale died of complications from chronic obstructive pulmonary disease.

-Richard Hatch, who played Captain Apollo on the 1970s sci-fi television series “Battlestar Galactica,” died
+Best known for playing Captain Apollo on the 1970s sci-fi television series “Battlestar Galactica,” Hatch died

 at the age of 71 following a brief battle with pancreatic cancer on Feb.
 7.